scottrlarson/profession/content/publications/publication-disaster-recovery-backup.md

 ### Quick tips to help you recover from a disaster

--   Most devices have whats called the \"Recovery or Installation Media\" on the internal hard disk.
+-   Most devices have whats called the "Recovery or Installation Media" on the internal hard disk.
 You will need a copy of that recovery or installation media if the storage component of your device fails.
 Usually a tool is installed on your device by the manufacturer of that device to make a physical copy of that media.
-    To find out how to access that tool do a search on your device or on google for your device\'s manufacturer\'s name like \"dell\" or
-    \"hp\" plus the words \"recovery\" and \"media\"
+    To find out how to access that tool do a search on your device or on google for your device's manufacturer's name like "dell" or "hp" plus the words "recovery" and "media"
 -   Make a list specific applications that might need to be reinstalled and reconfigured to return to normal business.
 -   If you have a current backup now have you tested it to make sure you